Here's how planners, buyers, and merchandisers can take a more data-driven approach to assortment analysis and planning.

-Retailer’s top line revenues have been struggling for a number of reasons ranging from a warm summer to customers preferring experiences over their closets.
+Retailer's top line revenues have been struggling for a number of reasons ranging from a warm summer to customers preferring experiences over their closets.
 The piles of unsold garments are growing in size year after year.
-In the US retail alone, dead inventory is costing the industry estimated $50 billion a year.
+In the US retail alone, dead inventory is costing the industry an estimated $50 billion a year.

-These costly mistakes have become avoidable when planners and buyers take a data-led approach at the critical assortment planning stage.
+These costly mistakes have become avoidable when planners and buyers take a data-led approach at the critical assortment analysis and planning stage.
 It’s something our team of Retail Strategists is deeply passionate about teaching our customers.

-Avoiding assortment planning?
+Avoiding assortment analysis & planning?
 We hear you

 How often merchants and buyers assortment plan depends on the business model and category.
 Whether it's monthly, or four times a year, one thing stays the same: you are always working across multiple timeframes.